 May set the Trigger subfield to 1 in the TWT element it transmits during the TWT setup to negotiate a trigger-enabled TWT

-A successful TWT agreement whose Trigger subfield in the TWT response sent by the AP is 1 is a trigger-enabled TWT; otherwise it is an implicit TWT
+A successful TWT agreement whose Trigger subfield in the TWT response sent by the AP is 1 is a trigger-enabled TWT; otherwise it is not a trigger-enabled TWT(#5657, 7188)

 A successful TWT agreement whose Flow Type subfield is 1 is an unannounced TWT; otherwise it is an announced TWT

-May set the TWT Channel subfield in the TWT element it transmits to a value that corresponds to the primary channel of the BSS to indicate a 20 MHz operation; otherwise it shall set it to 0.
+Shall set the TWT Channel subfield in the TWT element it transmits to 0(#7621, 5966).

 May set the TWT Protection field to 1 to indicate that TXOPs within the TWT SPs shall be initiated with a NAV protection mechanism, such as (MU) RTS/CTS, or CTS-to-self frame; otherwise it shall set it to 0.